sergiocollado/potpourri/Notes_on_Embedded_Systems/Notes_on_safety_terminology.md

 ### Techniques:

 #### Intelligent code reuse:
-Existing code is tested and is knwon to work. reuse of it may reduce the chance of new bugs.
+Existing code is tested and is knwon to work.
+Reuse of it may reduce the chance of new bugs.

  - [ ] TODO: complete this.